 Responding to health emergencies

-Working with national and international policy makers, technical partners and tightly integrated into global alert and response networks, we will develop analytical tools to respond to the complex health needs of populations in emergency situations resulting from infectious disease outbreaks, population displacements, climate change, natural disasters or conflict.
+Working with national and international policy makers, technical partners and tightly integrated into global alert and response networks, we develop analytical tools to respond to the complex health needs of populations in emergency situations resulting from infectious disease outbreaks, population displacements, climate change, natural disasters or conflict.

 Specific objectives of our research on health emergencies are: